 We observed no significant differences in genotyping efficacy between major tissue sample types using either total on-target read count or proportion on-target reads as a metric (ANOVA p > 0.25).
 Fin clips performed best, but the mean proportion of on-target reads was only a 13% improvement over operculum punches, and 23% improvement over muscle (Table 3, Figure 2).

 Table 3.
 Mean number and proportion of on-target reads and mean missing data rate across tissue sample types.
-Fin clips, operculum, punches and muscle collected in 2019 are presented collectively as ethanol-stored tissue.
+Fin clips, operculum punches, and muscle collected in 2019 are presented collectively as ethanol-stored tissue.
 The Coos River samples are not included here.